TheRenegadeCoder/sample-programs-website/sources/programs/file-input-output/ruby/how-to-implement-the-solution.md

 ```

 `File.open()` takes an argument to the path of the file and a mode.
 By default,
-it opens the file for reading purposes, but for the sake of being explicit I
+it opens the file for reading purposes, but for the sake of being explicit, I
-passed "r" for the mode.
+passed `"r"` for the mode.

 The next three lines loop through the file and print out each line: